dmx-systems/dmx-documentation/docs/user.rst

 .. figure:: _static/upper-toolbar.jpg
     :alt: Tool bar with workspace and topic map selection

 * Both have a context information button.
 Click them to see more information.
-For the moment the most interesting information is the access control. **The first default workspace is in SharingMode "public" that is: world-readable.** The default topic map has a similar information: It is not private.
+For the moment the most interesting information is the access control. **The first default workspace and the default topic map are in SharingMode "public" that is: They are not private, but world-readable.**

 Adding your first topic
 =======================